Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/index.md

 G_{\mu \nu} + \Lambda g_{\mu \nu} = \dfrac{8\pi G}{c^4} T_{\mu \nu}
 {% end %}

 Where $G_{\mu \nu}$ is a tensor that describes the _curvature_ of spacetime, $\Lambda$ is called the **cosmological constant**, and $T_{\mu \nu}$ is an extension of the four-momentum.
 A full explanation of general relativity is very complicated.
 But for those readers interested, see [this online astronomy textbook's chapter on GR](https://galaxiesbook.org/chapters/C.-General-Relativity.html), which contains a concise but still accurate summary of General Relativity.
+You may also like my book [Special & General Relativity](https://learntheoreticalphysics.com/relativity/), which covers both special and general relativity in detail.

 ## Next steps